dogweather/forkful/content/en/fish-shell/good-coding-practices/organizing-code-into-functions.md

   \ \u2014\u2026"
 lastmod: '2024-03-13T22:45:00.479513-06:00'
 model: gpt-4-1106-preview
-summary: "Organizing code into functions is about bundling up bits of script to do\
+summary: Organizing code into functions is about bundling up bits of script to do specific tasks.
-  \ specific tasks.
-We do it because it makes code easier to read, test, and reuse\
-  \ \u2014\u2026"
 title: Organizing code into functions
 weight: 18
 ---